 After the international success of God or Nothing, Cardinal Sarah seeks to restore to silence its place of honor and importance.
 "Silence is more important than any other human work," he says, "for it expresses God.
 The true revolution comes from silence; it leads us toward God and others so as to place ourselves humbly and generously at their service."

-"This book shows Cardinal Sarah to be one of the most spiritually alert churchmen of our time.
-His meditations carry him from Augustine and John of the Cross to Thérèse of Lisieux and Teresa of Calcutta, and his theme is of crucial importance for the world."— Bishop Robert Barron, Creator and Host, Catholicism film series
+"This book shows Cardinal Sarah to be one of the most spiritually alert churchmen of our time."— Bishop Robert Barron, Creator and Host, Catholicism film series

-"It is impossible to exaggerate the importance of this profound, uniquely beautiful book.
-Its wisdom and lucidity are the medicine we so desperately need."— Michael D. O’Brien, Author, Father Elijah: An Apocalypse
+"It is impossible to exaggerate the importance of this profound, uniquely beautiful book."—Michael D. O'Brien, Author, Father Elijah: An Apocalypse

 Robert Cardinal Sarah was born in Guinea, West Africa.
 Made an Archbishop by Pope John Paul II and a Cardinal by Pope Benedict XVI, he was named the Prefect of the Congregation for Divine Worship and the Discipline of the Sacraments by Pope Francis in 2014.
 He is the author of God or Nothing.